- Do you need to be Catholic to apply?

 Transitional Kindergarten applicants do not require an assessment, but it is recommended that your child be assessed by Chancy and Bruce Educational Resources.
 Admissions will provide you Chancy and Bruce's contact information once we receive your child's application.

-- If your incoming Kindergarten applicant was tested by Chancy and Bruce at their preschool in fall of 2016, you may provide a copy of the assessment to our Admissions Office when you apply.
+- If your incoming Kindergarten applicant was tested by Chancy and Bruce at their preschool recently, you may provide a copy of the assessment to our Admissions Office when you apply and we will verify if a new assessment is necessary.

 Grades 1-8 will require a copy of their final report card from the previous year and a copy of the most recent report card, as well as standardized test scores (if applicable.)

-- In addition, if a student is accepted for grades 1-8, placement tests will take place in early spring.
+- In addition, if a student is accepted for grades 1-8, placement tests may be required.